somhi/PCXT_DeMiSTify/mist/README.md

 ### STATUS

 * Open OSD with F12 key.
-Go to Video and change to MDA ouput and Reset.
-Then Load ROMs and reset.
+Go to Video and change to MDA ouput .
+Then Load ROMs and Reset.
 * CGA not implemented due to lack of BRAM in this board.
 * **UART port is required to be used to load the OS through the serdrive app.**